marcdotson/asc-training/README.md

 also use `knitr::include_graphics()`.
 Once again, the name of the code block is the label that can be referenced, for example `#| label: fig-elephant` or `{#fig-elephant}` referenced with `@fig-elephant` (note that the `fig-` prefix is required).

 When Quarto creates a plot and other figures, by default they are stored in a badly named folder in the same directory as the Quarto document.
 Instead, we can modify the header to direct where created figures should be saved.

     ---
     title: "Research Assistant Training"
     format: gfm
     bibliography: references.bib
     params:
-      year: 2019
+      name: "Analytics"
-      data: "year_2019.rds"
+      data: "analytics_data.rds"
     knitr:
       opts_chunk:
         fig.path: "../Figures/"